First, You Must Choose the Riviera Maya Over Cancun

 No Currents, No Sharks, Just Blue Calm

-We swam into a chamber the size of an off-Broadway theater.
+We glided into a chamber the size of an off-Broadway theater.
 Dreamgate looked like Carlsbad Caverns, but submerged.
 Baroque limestone swirls and crystalline icicles glittered like jewels under my flashlight's beam.
-Luminous rays of gold, green, and blue poked through holes on the caves’ roof.
-Dreamgate was so captivating, I forgot I was underground and underwater, with a layer of rock between me and air.
+Luminous rays of gold, green, and blue poked through holes on the caves' roof.
+Dreamgate was so captivating, I forgot that I was underground and underwater, with a layer of rock between me and air.

 One dazzling chamber followed another.
 Kicking calmly behind Buddy, I got into a groove.
 I breathed slowly and avoided brushing a single stalactite or stalagmite.
 The hour-long dive passed like minutes.

 Afterwards, I shared shrimp tacos with Buddy.
 He described himself as "an old hippie" who meditates daily in a treehouse as the sun rises over the Riviera Maya's Caribbean coast.
 I understood why Buddy was so proud of Dreamgate.
 Inside this rock cathedral, a sense of wonder melts your cares away and fills you with peace.
 You understand what the Mayans found holy about cenotes, and feel at one with history and nature.
 It's a profound experience.

 To Learn More About Hidden Worlds' Cenotes and Visiting Mexico's Riviera Maya

 - Hidden Worlds cenote diving/snorkeling info and reservations

 - On Twitter

 - Hidden Worlds reservations by phone 888.339.8001